-If this happens, apply a little pressure to the very tip of the claw (without squeezing the entire paw, which would only increase the blood flow), dip the claw in a bit of styptic powder or cornstarch, or rub the nail across a dry bar of soap.
-Don't continue if he's too upset, but keep an eye on him to be sure the bleeding stops.
+If this happens, apply a little pressure to the very tip of the claw (without squeezing the entire paw, which would only increase the blood flow), dip the claw in a bit of styptic powder or cornstarch or rub the nail across a dry bar of soap.
+Don't continue if they’re too upset, but keep an eye on them to make sure the bleeding stops.

-It's common to only cut the front claws, but take a look at the rear claws just in case they've gotten too long or their sharp tips hurt you when your cat leaps on or off your lap.
+It's common to only cut the front claws, but take a look at the rear claws just in case they've gotten too long, especially if their sharp tips hurt you when your cat leaps on or off your lap.
 Since most cats fuss more about having their rear claws clipped, start with the front claws.